isabella232/data-workbench.en-1/help/home/c-install-insight/c-data-workbench-client-install.md

 ---
 description: The following are requirements and recommendations for installing the Workstation (Client) in Data Workbench.
-seo-description: The following are requirements and recommendations for installing the Workstation (Client) in Data Workbench.
-seo-title: Workstation requirements
 solution: Analytics
 title: Workstation requirements
 topic: Data workbench